Gleyder42/admiral/README.md

 Because admiral is platform independent, you need to implement it yourself.

-When you set everything up and want to execute the command,dispatch the command.
+When you set everything up and want to execute the command, dispatch the command.
+The first argument is the command.
+Normally, arguments are divide by spaces.
+`(Hello World)` would two arguments, if you follow this rule.
+However, putting surrounding `Hello World` by `(` and `)`.
+The dispatcher will parse it has one argument.
-The first argument is the command, the second one is the source.
+The second argument is the source.
 The source can be any object.
 The last argument is the interpreter map (`Map<String, Object>`).
 Via the interpreter map you can carry additional info to the interpreters.